lapm6225/PlasmArm/README.md

 ## Overview

-PlasmArm is a proof-of-concept for a compact, wall-mounted SCARA robot designed for plasma cutting in small workshops.
+PlasmArm is a proof-of-concept for a compact, table-mounted SCARA robot designed for plasma cutting in small workshops.
 The robot folds when inactive to save floor space.

 ### Key Features